johannesulf/nautilus/docs/source/index.rst

 Overview
 --------

 ``nautilus`` is an MIT-licensed pure-Python package for Bayesian posterior and evidence estimation.
-It utilizes importance sampling and efficient space tessellation using neural networks.
+It utilizes importance sampling and efficient space exploration using neural networks.
 Compared to traditional MCMC and Nested Sampling codes, it needs fewer likelihood calls and produces much larger posterior samples.
 Additionally, ``nautilus`` is highly accurate and produces Bayesian evidence estimates with percent precision.

 .. toctree::
     :maxdepth: 1